Milton Madison Bridge Project, United States of America

 CTLGroup carried out an assessment of the existing piers to study the feasibility of reusing them.
 The company studied the condition of the piers and their life span.

-Walsh Construction is the lead contractor for the project.
-Buckland & Taylor and Burgess & Niple Engineers are providing the design engineering services.
+EHI Consultants carried out studies to examine the condition of the existing bridge.
+Walsh Construction was the lead contractor for the project.
+Buckland & Taylor and Burgess & Niple Engineers provided the design engineering services.

+Michael Baker Jr was contracted to provide project management, inspection and other services.
 Structural steel fabricator High Steel Structures was awarded a $21m contract for the fabrication of the steel truss.
-The company commenced the fabrication in January 2011.
+The company started the fabrication in January 2011.

 In February 2011, Marine Solutions was subcontracted to provide diving services for the project.